TRON-Bioinformatics/covigator/README.md

 ## Accessor

 The accessor queries external systems, checks in the database which samples are new and creates the required entries in the database.
 The accessor is intended to run periodically.
-The accessor currently uses the European Nucleotide Archive (ENA) to fetch NGS raw data and it is intended to use GSAID to fetch assemblies in the future.
+The accessor uses the European Nucleotide Archive (ENA) to fetch NGS raw data and GSAID to fetch assemblies.
 The accessor does not download large raw files, but only the sample metadata, the URLs and MD5 check sums required to download the data.
 The accessor implements a retry mechanism with an exponential backoff to manage temporary failures of service of any external data provider.

-### Input data
+### Usage

+For ENA:
+`covigator-ena-accessor --tax-id 2697049 --host-tax-id 9606`

 - The organism taxonomic identifier (eg: for SARS-CoV-2 the taxonomic identifier is 2697049)
 - The host organism taxonomic identifier (eg: for Homo sapiens the taxonomic identifier is 9606)

 The taxonomic identifiers for the different organisms is available through EMBL-EBI as described here https://ena-docs.readthedocs.io/en/latest/retrieval/programmatic-access/taxon-api.html or through NCBI here https://www.ncbi.nlm.nih.gov/taxonomy.

-### Usage

-`covigator-ena-accessor --tax-id 2697049 --host-tax-id 9606`
+For GISAID:
+`covigator-gisaid-accessor --input-fasta gisaid_dna.fasta --input-metadata gisaid.tsv`

+The input files for GISAID need to be downloaded manually from GISAID site after accepting their license.

 ## Processor